hotwax/oms-documentation/deployment&configuration/netsuite/flows/shipping-method-mapping/readme.md

 1. Access NetSuite Integration Page: Go to `Settings` > `NetSuite Integration`.

  {% hint style="info" %}
-   If the page is not visible, navigate to the `General Settings` page and click on `Add NetSuite Data` button at the top.
+   If the page is not visible, navigate to the `General Settings` page and click on the `Load NetSuite Data` button at the top.
+This ensures that the Netsuite Data is uploaded to HotWax Commerce and the Netsuite configurations page will be now available to the users
    {% endhint %}

 2. Locate Shipping Methods Mapping: Look for the `Shipping Methods Mapping between HotWax and NetSuite` section.